Click on images to enlarge

 Introduction

-I have written in several contexts about how my Studies project, a large series of small 3.5x3.5" silver gelatin prints, was inspired by miniature piano pieces by both classical and contemporary composers.
-But I recently surprised myself when I realized I had never before mentioned the great jazz pianist and composer Thelonious Monk as an influence on any of this work.
-I believe Monk was a direct influence on the Studies project though at the time I was making the photographs I may not have consciously recognized it.
+I have written often about my Studies project, a large series of small 3.5x3.5" silver gelatin prints made from 1994-2000, and how the work was inspired by miniature piano pieces by both classical and contemporary composers.
+But in 2011 I realized I had never before mentioned the great jazz pianist and composer Thelonious Monk as an influence on this work.
+How could that have gone unstated for such a long time?
+I know Monk was a direct influence on the Studies project though when I was making those photographs its possible I may not have consciously recognized it.

-I wonder why I have kept this secrete from myself and others.
 I have listened to Thelonius Monk's music, especially his solo piano music, quite regularly since the 1980's.
-It’s refreshing, rejuvenating, inspiring and comforting to me.
+It is always refreshing, rejuvenating, inspiring and comforting to me.
 When no other music works for me I go back to Monk.
-During the period 1994-2000, when I was making the miniature photographs I surly must have been listening to Monk along with Bach, Shostakovitch, Bolcom, Ligeti and Kurtag.
+It is timeless and free.
+During the period 1994-2000, when I was making the miniature photographs I surly must have been listening to Monk along with Chopin, Debussy, Bach, Shostakovitch, Bolcom, Ligeti and Kurtag, etc.

-Because Monk has been a very constant and important presence in my life, I have created this new webpage as a tribute to the man, his music, and the importance of Monk's quirky music in my life.
+Because Monk has been one of my constant companions, such an important presence in my life, I have created this new 2011 online project as a tribute to the man, his music, and the importance of Monk's music in my life.

 Monk’s music is so full of joy and fun, invention and heartfelt directness.
-Monk's music is always a surprise, even if I've heard a certain recording a million times.
-It's at once a mix of the traditional (melody, stride) and the radical abstract.
-He is without doubt one of the greatest pianists, and one of the greatest composers ever.
-A true genius.
+Monk's music is always a surprise, even if I've heard the recording a million times.
+It's at once a mix of the traditional (melody, stride) and radical, unpredictable abstraction.
+He is without doubt one of the greatest pianists, and one of the greatest composers, ever; a true genius.

 Quirky

 I love the strange spaces, the odd rhythmic changes, the surprising dissonances and in general the unpredictability of Monk’s music.
 He was a master at hitting all the “wrong” notes, almost all of the time, in just the right way, so that it came out sounding just right.
 Perfect.
 Beautiful.
 Monk insisted on being free to play what needed to be played, and he did it at any cost.
 People have likened Monk's music to Webern and Charles Ives, two of my musical heroes.
-I wanted to live in that creative ideal and the Studies project allowed me that freedom.
+Indeed, I too wanted to live in that creative ideal, and the Studies project allowed me that freedom. (see my Introductory texts to the Studies project of 1994-2000)

 Another of my musical heroes, Steve Lacy, was a student of Monk’s.
-(Many have said, including Lacy, that Monk taught non verbally.
-That is, there were musical conversations that took place between him and other musicians . . . without spoken words.)
+(Many have said, including Lacy, that Monk taught non-verbally.
+That is, there were musical conversations that took place between him and other musicians . . . conversations without words.)
 Lacy was one of Monk’s greatest admirers, and one of the few who dared play Monk's compositions even while Monk was still alive.
 In fact Lacy created several albums and entire concerts devoted completely to Monk’s music.

 Interestingly, in 1977-78 I created a body of work in response to Steve Lacy's music click here.
 It's not clear to me if it was through Lacy that I consciously discovered Monk.
-Nonetheless, at long last, I am finally dedicating this large thematic group of my Studies photographs, entitled “Quirky Pictures” to my beloved Theolonius Monk.
+Nonetheless, at long last, I am finally honoring Monk's importance in my life by dedicating this large thematic group of my Studies photographs, entitled “Quirky Pictures” to this beloved musician who lived so much of his life in the realms of the ineffable.
 Thank you, Monk, for all that you have given me and the rest of the world through your music and your life.
 These pictures are for you.
 I remember you and share my love for you and your music though these photographs.

 Between 1994 and 2000 I had collected a body of miniature Studies photographs that numbered close to a thousand edited prints.
 As thematic groups formed themselves spontaneously during that time, I named the groups according to subject matter, technical and tonal characterizations, conceptual ideas, etc.

-I was talking to some people at an art opening in mid September, 2011 and I somehow began talking about the influence of music on my work.
+I was talking to some people in mid September, 2011 about the influence of music on my work.
 We got around to talking about jazz as an influence and I mentioned Steve Lacy and others, but eventually I brought up Monk as one of my absolute favorite composers and performers.
-I said, I have always wanted to honor Monk with a body of work but I could never figure out how to do it.
+I said surprisingly: I have always wanted to honor Monk with a body of work but I could never figure out how to do it.
 His music is so quirky.

-In a way the entire Studies project is a celebration of Monk and his music, but I wanted to create a webpage dedicated to Monk.
-And so the images you see here are special selections from the larger series in his honor.
+In a way the entire Studies project is a celebration of Monk and his music, but I wanted to create a webpage dedicated to Monk, so the images you see here are a special selection from the larger 1994-2000 Studies series in his honor.

-Monk, Up and Down the keyboard, Studies 3.5" gelatin print
+7 Monk, Up and Down the keyboard, Studies 3.5" gelatin print Dig.

 Quotes about Monk and his Music